From separation anxiety to welcoming the new baby, the toddler sleep regression can come out of nowhere. Discover tips to help your child.

 One night you might hold your ground and refuse to let your toddler have another drink of water.
 But perhaps the next night, you end up caving in, desperate to end the middle-of-the-night tantrums.

 The problem?
-Going back and forth sends mixed messages and only prolongs the toddler sleep regression.
+Going back and forth sends mixed messages and only prolongs these sleepless nights.

 Instead, stay consistent.
-Yes, you’ll experiment, but give your new efforts a few days to see their effects before calling it quits.
-Even better, be intentional about your decisions—prepare and even expect a few rough nights, knowing it’ll all be worth it in the end.
+Give your efforts a few days to see their effects before calling it quits.
+Even better, be intentional about your decisions—prepare and even expect a few rough nights, knowing it can all be worth it in the end.

 Conclusion

-The toddler sleep regression is never easy, no matter the reason.
-But thankfully, you can do plenty to ease it along.
+Toddler sleep regressions are never easy, no matter the reason.
+But thankfully, these sleep patterns are temporary.
+In the meantime, you can do plenty to ease it along.

-Talk about exciting things that happened during the day, or what he might be anticipating the next day to clear his mind once it’s time to sleep.
-And structure your days around a predictable routine, from specific times for activities to doing the same rituals.
+Talk about exciting things that happened during the day, or what he might be anticipating the next to clear his mind once it’s time to sleep.
+And structure your days around a predictable routine, from specific times for activities to doing the same rituals around bedtime.

 Get more tips: